Tremolo (EP): Background

 The EP featured the band more heavily utilising samplers, which allowed them to play back sounds on keyboard.
-Sampled sounds include guitar feedback, vocals, a BBC stock sound effects recording to create a low-end effect on "To Here Knows When", and a Turkish belly dancing track ripped from cassette on the track "Swallow".
+Sampled sounds include guitar feedback, vocals, and a BBC stock sound effects recording used to create a low-end effect on "To Here Knows When", and a Turkish belly dancing track ripped from cassette on the track "Swallow".
 The title is a reference to the band's heavy usage of guitar tremolo and vibrato to create blurred, dreamlike tones (Kevin Shields' method of strumming chords while simultaneously bending his guitar's tremolo/whammy bar was referred to as "glide guitar").

 In November 1991, Shields commented: "Tremolo had seven tracks on it, but you're not allowed to do that, so we called it four tracks and didn't name three of them.
 People just thought they were weird bits!"
 The lead track, "To Here Knows When", has a longer and more ethereal coda—essentially constituting a separate song—than the version later included on the album Loveless.
 "Swallow" and "Honey Power" also each contain an instrumental coda.
 All three segues/codas feature backwards guitar loops and heavy reverb.

 Videos were filmed for the songs "Swallow" and "To Here Knows When" under the direction of Angus Cameron.

+"To Here Knows When" reached number 29 on the UK Singles Chart.
+In 1991, Dele Fadele of NME described it as "possibly the strangest single ever to chart, Einstürzende Neubauten caught fornicating with Belinda Carlisle singing though a mouthful of cotton wool."
+In a 2008 article on the "weirdest" UK chart hits, Paul Lester of The Guardian describes "To Here Knows When" as a notable "how did that get there?!" moment of the 1990s, writing that both it and Underworld's "Born Slippy .NUXX" (1996) "saw strange dance sounds high in the charts".